PhD Physics / Programme details

 Strong research activity exists in a broad range of physics topics funded by the Research Councils including EPSRC, STFC, BBSRC, the EU and industry.
 All the research groups offer well-equipped laboratories and computing facilities and are involved in a wide range of collaborative projects with industry and other academic departments in the UK and overseas.

-Research in the School is conducted through the following research groupings:
+Research in the Department is conducted through the following research groupings:

-For more information on the above research groupings please go to our website at www.manchester.ac.uk
+For more information on the above research groupings please visit www.physics.manchester.ac.uk